 Do you want to test your Authorize.Net connection before accepting real payments through your WordPress forms?
-Testing your connection allows you to ensure that your configuration is working properly, and to fix any errors before going live.
+Testing your connection lets you ensure that it’s working properly and gives you the chance to fix any errors before going live.

-In this tutorial, we’ll show you how to perform test Authorize.Net transactions within WPForms.
+This tutorial will show you how to perform Authorize.Net test transactions with WPForms.

-Requirements: You’ll need a Elite license level to access the Authorize.Net addon.
+Requirements: You’ll need an Elite license level to access the Authorize.Net Addon.

 Enabling Authorize.Net Test Mode

-Once you’ve installed and activated the addon, you can enable test mode for your Authorize.Net integration under WPForms » Settings » Payments.
+To enable test mode for your Authorize.Net integration, go to WPForms » Settings » Payments.

 This will open up two additional fields you’ll need to fill out: Test API Login ID and Test Transaction Key.